 What to see in Canvey Island?

 Cycle round the island taking in the Dutch cottages, marshes, country park, and the long, pastel-blue seawall.
-In summer sunbathe on the beach, ride the fun park, or wander round the Heritage centre along Canvey Road which has an art and craft centre with a small folk museum.
+In the summer sunbathe on the beach, ride the fun park, or wander round the Heritage centre along Canvey Road which has an art and craft centre with a small folk museum.
+Ideal for a peaceful getaway from the bustling city with a loved one or the whole family.

 Old Dutch cottage museum